AiCodingBattle/eazypaste-gpt/currentTasks.md

 - ✅ Fixed folder expansion to properly show nested files and folders
 - ✅ Fixed folder contents loading and serialization
 - ✅ Implemented real-time file selection/deselection
+- ✅ Updated default hidden files list (.git, .vscode, dist-electron, node_modules, package-lock.json)
+- ✅ Added Select All Files functionality with toggle
+- ✅ Fixed Select All Files to properly include all files in subfolders

 ## What is blocked ❌
 - None at the moment